 Find some scrap wood, cardboard, anything, and just go to town practicing the motions necessary to create the right look.

-I had 4 leftover panels from a drop-leaf coffee table that were the perfect length for this.
-You want something with a little bit of distance to learn the up-down-up-down motion I’ll explain to you next.
+I luckily had 4 leftover panels from a drop-leaf coffee table that were the perfect length for this.
+You want something with a little bit of length to learn the up-down-up-down motion I’ll explain to you next.

 I wasn’t positive about the color combo at this point either.
 So I took the opportunity to try several different shades for the base coat as well as the darker glaze coat.

-Immediately Use the Wood-Graining Tool to Remove Some of the Glaze. (explained in depth below.)
+6 – Immediately Use the Wood-Graining Tool to Remove Some of the Glaze

 Mastering the Wood Graining Tool

 The short video below shows some of my practice with the tool.
-This was literally the first time I tried using the tool so obviously the finished product isn’t perfect.
+This was the first time I tried using the tool, so the finished product isn’t perfect.
 But I thought it would help show you what to do, and what NOT to do!

 As I said above, you want to paint your glaze over the entire dry, painted surface.
 You want it kind of thick to start.